Tintagel Castle, perched on the rugged cliffs of Cornwall’s north coast, is a place of myth, history and beauty.

 English Heritage operates the Beach Cafe on the castle grounds and there are also several places to eat and drink in the nearby village.

-Tintagel Castle is a major attraction and we advise allowing at least 2–4 hours for your visit.
+Tintagel Castle is a major attraction and you should allow at least 2–4 hours for your visit.

 Free entry to Tintagel Castle with the English Heritage Overseas Visitors Pass